felipehitomi/Awesome-PlatformEng/README.md

 # platformEng-Roadmap
-A fully comprehensive roadmap for Plarform Engineering
+A fully comprehensive roadmap for Platform Engineering